 Morning, Thursday, 27th February 2020

-- Kelly Tolhurst MP, Minister for Small Business, Consumers and Corporate Responsibility;
+- Kelly Tolhurst, Minister for Small Business, Consumers and Corporate Responsibility;

 - Helen Dickinson, Chief Executive, British Retail Consortium; and

-- Steve Murrells, Chief Executive Officer, The Co-Operative Group and Member, Consumer, Retail and Life Sciences Business Council.
+- Steve Murrells, Chief Executive Officer, The Co-operative Group.

-- Assessing the key issues for retailers - responding to rising costs, technology and changing shopping habits;
+- Key challenges for retailers: responding to rising costs, technology and changing shopping habits;

-- Developing collaboration between councils, businesses and communities - developing places and returning high streets to community hubs;
+- Collaboration needed between councils, businesses and communities to develop places and positioning high streets as community hubs;

-- Meeting the challenges for retail - productivity, competitiveness and the impact of Brexit;
+- Where next for retail: improving productivity, competitiveness and the impact of Brexit;

-- High street vs. online retail at a time of uncertainty and rising costs - digital services taxation and business rates relief; and
+- High street and online retail at a time of rising costs and political uncertainty - options for digital services taxation and business rates relief; and

 - Future policy for supporting local shops and high streets.